piever/Remark.jl/README.md

 ## Offline use

 The `slideshow` command creates a slideshow that uses local javascript libraries: the resulting presentation folder can be opened offline.
-To instead use the online javascript libraries use the option `js=:remote` to the `slideshow` function.

 ## Using from a Julia script